Question: Can I go to Canada with a Felony Conviction and/or criminal record?

 But one thing is for certain; they do retain a prejudice against allowing anyone which such a conviction on their criminal record from coming into their country, regardless of whether the person even intends to drive in Canada or not.
 They don’t care if a person states they don’t ‘intend’ to drive, because there’s always the potential that the person might.
 We are, after all, dealing with ex-cons, and sometimes trust issues can be a problem.
 But we’ll talk more about that below in our rehabilitation section!
 But long story short, if you have a DUI or DWI, be upfront about it and don’t try to cover it during the application.
 These things always come out in the end.

-Note: if you were convicted of one of the above listed felonies, but it occurred to you being 18 years old, it’s possible they will overlook the restriction and allow you to enter.
+Note: if you were convicted of one of the above listed felonies, but it occurred before you turned 18 years old, it’s possible they will overlook the restriction and allow you to enter.
 Otherwise, you could be facing a huge snag in your trip!
-So that is why they do offer a process known as rehabilitation…which we’ll explain now!
+So that is why they do offer a process known as rehabilitation…which was explained above.

 The Effect of Rehabilitation on Moving to Canada